Conditional Image Generation by Conditioning Variational Auto-Encoders: Bayesian optimal experimental design

 \subsection{Additional BOED results}

 \Cref{fig:boed-auroc-supp} shows additional results from classification with sequences chosen by BOED and our baselines.
 In particular, we report negative log-likelihoods for the class labels as well as the AUROC scores.
 We see that the negative log-likelihood sometimes increases as more scans are taken, indicating that the classifier used is not perfectly trained.
 Interestingly, this only happens when glimpses are chosen with the EPE estimator of \citet{harvey2019near}.
-This may be because the EPE estimator has a tendency to select coordinates which cause the classifier to be overconfident (and thus produce artificially low posterior entropies).
+This may be because the EPE estimator has a tendency to select locations which cause the classifier to be overconfident (and thus produce artificially low posterior entropies).
+With the EIG estimator, and the baselines, this issue is not observed.

-To illustrate that the coordinates chosen by BOED are task-dependent, \cref{fig:boed-correlations} shows the results from using scan locations chosen for one classification task (i.e. diagnosing a particular disease) to perform a different classification task.
-Each row shows the results for a particular task, with each column showing results when scan coordinates are chosen based on a particular task.
+To illustrate that the scan locations chosen by BOED are task-dependent, \cref{fig:boed-correlations} shows the results from using scan locations chosen for one classification task (i.e.~diagnosing a particular disease) to perform a different classification task.
+Each row shows the results for a particular task, with each column showing results when scan locations are chosen based on a particular task.
 As expected, the highest (or at least joint-highest) AUROC score in each row occurs on the diagonal, when the classification task and choice of scan locations are aligned.
 Away from the diagonal, the scores are only slightly lower, perhaps reflecting that there is a large overlap between the relevant areas for these tasks.

 \Cref{fig:extra-xray-boed} shows additional visualisations of the Bayesian experimental design process for different test images, adding to the one shown in the main paper.
-The `information gains' shown are computed similarly to the EIG but the `expected entropy after $t$ scans' term is replaced by the entropy given a particular sampled $\I{}^*$.
-That is,
+The `information gains' shown for a particular $\I{}^*$ (sampled conditioned on observations $\partI{}_{\coord{}_1,\ldots,\coord{}_{t-1}}$) are computed as the following KL divergence: